 The Tooth of the Matter

-By Rachel Carr on 25th March 2025
+By Celia Burns on 25th March 2025

 Teeth have long been a symbol of strength, and survival — essential for eating, defending oneself, and even communicating – so it’s no surprise that they’ve found their way into many common idioms!
 From “getting your teeth into something” to “biting off more than you can chew,” these expressions are deeply rooted in history and culture.
 Let’s take a closer look at some popular tooth-related idioms, their meanings, and where they came from.